dzharii/swd-recorder/README.md

 ## DEPRECATION NOTICE (March 24, 2018)

-Sorry bros and sister, I am not planning to support this project.
+Sorry bros and sisters, I am not planning to support this project.
-Long-long time ago, It was a a fun time adding new features and fixing the bugs...
+Long-long time ago, it was a fun time adding new features and fixing the old bugs...
 Well, thank you all users and contributers!

 Oh, if you might want to check something new, check this out:

-[sergueik/SWET](https://github.com/sergueik/SWET) - Selenum WebDriver Page Test / workflow recorder (successor to SWD recorder)
+### [sergueik/SWET](https://github.com/sergueik/SWET) - Selenum WebDriver Page Test / workflow recorder (successor to SWD recorder)

 ### ...